Strategy

 Identifying solutions

-To find solutions, we have created multidisciplinary working groups we call LABs - one for each of the priority areas identified by Marilles.
+To find solutions, we have created multidisciplinary working groups for each of the priority areas we have identified.
 Meetings of each group take place on all islands.
-The starting point for the work of the LABs is a mutually-agreed analysis of the current situation, its causes and our goals.
+The starting point for the work is a mutually agreed analysis of the current situation, its causes, and our goals.
 All groups are open to any interested person or organisation that agrees with our approach and shares our goal.

 Co-ordinating funders